pschool-in/curriculum/content/grammar/adjectivie/adjective-selectWord.md

 ```
 The women kissed the *soft* petals and the flower opened.
 Inside the flower sat a *tiny* girl, no bigger than a thumb.
 She was named Thumbelina.
-She had a walnut shell for bed, *violet* petals for mattress.
+She had a walnut shell for the bed, *violet* petals for a mattress.
 One night, as Thumbelina was fast asleep, a *large* frog hopped in through the window.
 She said to herself, how *pretty* Thumbelina is!
-Later, she picked up Thumbelina and hopped back in to the wetlands.
+Later, she picked up Thumbelina and hopped back into the wetlands.
 ```

 ## Identify - degrees of comparison-1

-Identify the comparative degree of adjective in the sentence.
+Select the comparative degree of adjective in the sentence.

 (adjective-5)